WICG/turtledove/FLEDGE.md

     make the ad k-anonymous.
 See [Flexible Component Ad Selection Considering k-Anonymity](#341-flexible-component-ad-selection-considering-k-anonymity) for more details.
-*   selectedBuyerAndSellerReportingId: (optional) A string from the interest group's ad's `selectableBuyerAndSellerReportingIds` array.
+*   selectedBuyerAndSellerReportingId: (optional) A string from the interest group's ad's `selectableBuyerAndSellerReportingIds` array; if it's not in the array, the bid is ignored.
 If present and jointly k-anonymous with `buyerAndSellerReportingId`, `buyerReportingId`, the interest group owner, bidding script URL, and render URL, then it will be presented to `reportWin()` and `reportResult()`.
+See
-See [Reporting IDs](#54-reporting-ids-in-reporting) for more details.
+    [Reporting IDs](#54-reporting-ids-in-reporting) for more details.
 *   buyerAndSellerReportingIdRequired: (optional) A boolean that when true, indicates this bid should be thrown away if the k-anonymity check on the